Museum & Heritage Sites

 St. Michael’s Ukrainian Catholic Church

 In Olha – One of the oldest churches in the area, St. Michael’s was built in 1904.
 The original belfry, constructed in 1915, was later sold.
 Jacob Maydaniuk painted the interior icons in 1927.
 This building is a designated historic site.
-Phone 204-234-5236 for information and
+Phone 204-234-5236 for information and tour arrangements.
+Located directly in Olha, East of Rossburn, on PR577.
+(Click for Google Maps)

 Ukrainian Catholic Church of the Ascension